sonyxperiadev/amazon-custom-resources/vpc-nat-gateway-dependency/README.md

 # Vpc NAT Gateway Dependency
-## INFO
+## Getting started
+### Info

-A Lambda function which implements a Custom Resource for Cloud Formation that enables Internet access for a Lambda inside a VPC.
+This is a Custom Resource for Cloud Formation that enables Internet access for a Lambda inside a VPC.

- It will create the following:
+ It will create the following Vpc Resources:
  * NAT Gateway
  * Internet Gateway
  * Route Tables for NAT Subnets and Internet Gateway Subnet